chadshankweiler/chadshankweiler.github.io/_posts/2024-08-24-microsoft-sentinel.md

 categories: misc
 ---

-This post is a continuation of https://google.com
+This post is a continuation of Azure Windows 11 VM setup

 ![Sentinel 01](/assets/sentinel-setup-01.png)